Cognitive Distortions Worksheet

 - Jumping to conclusions

-After reviewing each cognitive distortion, instruct the client to identify the cognitive distortions that resonate most with them.
-Instruct the client to reflect on how cognitive distortions affect their life.
+After reviewing each cognitive distortion, instruct the client to identify the 2 or 3 cognitive distortions that resonate most with them.
+Then, have the client reflect on how those cognitive distortions affect their thinking, relationships, and self-esteem.